 Lila Karpowicz Master’s StudentLila Karpowicz is currently a master’s student in bioethics at the Université de Montréal.
 She obtained a Bachelor’s degree in Psychology and Neuroscience from Concordia University, where she was also a member of the Science College, a small department which offers a minor in Multidisciplinary Studies in Science.
 While at Concordia, she has been involved in a few research projects in biophysics, neuroscience, and neuropsychology.
 Her current academic interests revolve around neuroscience and neurology in the medical field, including the ethics of neurosurgical innovation and neurostimulation.

-Lisa Anne Rasmussen, M.D.Master's Student Lisa Anne studied Human Physiology at the University of Saskatchewan and afterwards attended Medical School.
-Her keen interest in Pediatric Neurology developed in high-school and eventually she followed this dream in 2006 when she started her residency in Pediatric Neurology at the BC Children’s Hospital through the University of British Columbia in Vancouver.
-During her residency Lisa Anne’s main interests were Neuro-Oncology and later on, Palliative Care.
-She was blessed in 2011 when she was brought on as a locum at the Montreal Children’s Hospital Currently she is working as a General Pediatric Neurologist at the MCH, with focused clinics for neonatal neurology, headache and Neurofibromatosis.
+Lisa Anne Rasmussen, MDMaster's Student Lisa Anne studied Human Physiology at the University of Saskatchewan and afterwards attended Medical School.
+Her keen interest in Pediatric Neurology developed in high-school and she followed this dream in 2006 when she started her residency in Pediatric Neurology at the BC Children’s Hospital through the University of British Columbia in Vancouver.
+During her residency, Lisa Anne’s main interest was Neuro-Oncology and later on, Palliative Care.
+She was blessed in 2011 when she was brought on as a locum at the Montreal Children’s Hospital.
+Lisa Anne is currently working as a General Pediatric Neurologist at the MCH, with focused clinics for neonatal neurology, headache and Neurofibromatosis.
 Lisa Anne has also joined the Pediatric Palliative Care team at the MCH.
 In September 2012, Lisa Anne started a Master’s of Biomedical Ethics through McGill.
 She aims to combine this training with a fellowship in Palliative Care in the near future.
 Her research interests are starting to develop and she hopes to focus on quality of life in neurodegenerative diseases, perceptions and practices in transition to Palliative Care, and ethical frameworks as applied to prognostication and medical decision making.
-RESEARCH ASSISTANTSAllison YanAllison graduated with B.Sc in Psychology and Computer Science from McGill University.
-While completing her studies, she was exposed to ethical issues in new medical technologies, such as neuropharmaceuticals.
-At the research unit, she is involved with the NeuroDevNet, coordinating a workshop on the ethics in transition of healthcare for individuals with neurodevelopmental disorders in February 2013.
-She will also focus on topics in pediatric MRI.
-She plans to pursue further studies in public health policy, especially regarding mental health, child and maternal health.